Purchase Agreement in International Law

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

 Global trade relations continually pose new challenges to international law.
-In the event of a dispute, it is often first necessary to determine which law applies.
+In case of a dispute, it is often necessary to first determine which law applies.

-In a global world, international law plays a significant role.
-When legal disputes arise between contracting parties from different countries, private international law is crucial in determining which law is applicable to a specific legal dispute, explains the business law firm MTR Rechtsanwälte.
+International law holds significant importance in a global world.
+When legal disputes arise between contracting parties from different countries, private international law plays a crucial role in determining which law applies to a particular legal dispute, explains the commercial law firm MTR Rechtsanwälte.

-For cross-border contracts, the question of which national law applies arises initially.
-The parties have the option to agree on a choice of law when drafting the purchase contract.
-If such an agreement is not made, the so-called Rome I Regulation applies to contracts concluded after December 17, 2009.
-This applies to both contracts between EU member states and contracts with third countries.
+For cross-border contracts, the initial question is which national law applies.
+The parties have the option to agree on a choice of law when drafting the sales contract.
+If such an agreement is omitted, the so-called Rome I Regulation applies to contracts concluded after December 17, 2009.
+This is valid for contracts between EU member states as well as contracts with third countries.

-However, with international sales contracts, the question also arises as to whether the UN Sales Law (CISG) is applicable.
-The CISG is a United Nations convention on the international sale of goods.
-It may apply if the contracting parties have their business locations in different states that have ratified the agreement.
-More than 90 countries have signed the agreement, including the most important trading partners.
+For international sales contracts, there is also the question of whether the UN Sales Law (CISG) applies.
+The CISG is a United Nations convention on international sale of goods.
+It can be applicable if the contracting parties have their places of business in different countries that have ratified the agreement.
+More than 90 countries have signed the convention, including the most important trading partners.

 However, the UN Sales Law is not comprehensive.
-For instance, it does not regulate the important aspect of limitation periods in product liability.
-Additionally, the contracting parties can declare substantial parts of the UN Sales Law as not applicable.
-It is important to be cautious with such clauses.
-For example, if it is contractually agreed that German law is to apply, the CISG is not excluded, as it is part of national law.
-Therefore, the UN Sales Law must be explicitly excluded in order not to apply.
+It does not, for example, regulate the important aspect of limitation periods in producer liability.
+Furthermore, the contracting parties can declare significant parts of the UN Sales Law as inapplicable.
+Caution is advised with such clauses.
+For instance, if it is contractually agreed that German law should apply, this does not exclude the CISG as it is part of national law.
+Therefore, the UN Sales Law must be explicitly excluded to prevent it from being applied.

-In addition, attention must be paid to whether pre-formulated terms and conditions (T&Cs) become part of the contract in the UN sales contract.
+Moreover, in the UN sales contract, one must ensure whether pre-formulated terms and conditions become part of the contract.

-It generally remains a case-by-case question as to which legal system is applicable.
+It usually remains a case-by-case question as to which legal system is applicable.
 Lawyers experienced in international law can provide advice.